beaverbuilder/documentation/docs/beaver-builder/getting-started/bb-editor-basics/outline-panel.md

 ## Right-Click

 Right-click any row, column, or module to see a list of available options.
-A blue outline will also appear around it, indicating its selection within the builder.
+This action will also result in a blue outline appearing around the selected item within the builder.

 * Rows and Columns have **Open settings** and **Remove** options.
 * Modules have **Open settings**, **Duplicate**, and **Remove** options.